Plan Your School/Group Visit

 Education programs at Black Creek Pioneer Village take place both outdoors and in buildings on the site.

 When you arrive, students may disembark from the buses in front of the Visitors' Centre group entrance.
 Ample bus parking is provided.
 You will be joined by your education guides who will lead your program at the village.
 There are washrooms in the Visitors' Centre and also outside in the village.
 Plan to arrive about 10 to 15 minutes before your program time.
-Large groups will be subdivided into smaller groups of 18 to 25 students, depending on age and special needs.

 What to Wear and Bring

 Programs take place outside and in the historic buildings.
 They operate regardless of the weather so please ensure that students dress appropriately.
 A lot of time is spent outside, so be sure to have students dress warmly in the cooler months.
 In hot weather, hats and sunscreen are a wise precaution.

 The village opens at 9:30 a.m. during the school year.

 - Litterless lunches are appreciated.